Stillpoint-Software/hyperbee.expressions/src/Hyperbee.AsyncExpressions/README.md

-﻿# Welcome to Hyperbee AsyncExpressions
+﻿# Welcome to Hyperbee Expressions

-`Hyperbee.AsyncExpressions` is a library for creating c# expression trees that support asynchronous operations using `async` and `await`.
+`Hyperbee.Expressions` is a library for creating c# expression trees that support asynchronous operations using `async` and `await`.
 This library extends the capabilities of standard expression trees to handle asynchronous workflows.

 ## Features